nishantwrp/personal-site-v1/README.md

 # nishantwrp-website
+> **Note**: I've migrated to a new minimalistic personal site & blog that is deployed at [nishantwrp.com](https://www.nishantwrp.com/).

-This is the source code for my website which is live at [nishantwrp.com](https://www.nishantwrp.com/)
+This is the source code for my website which is live at [site-v1.nishantwrp.com](https://site-v1.nishantwrp.com/).

 ## Technologies Used
 - [Gridsome](https://gridsome.org/) - I have used gridsome to generate a static site for the site to be SEO Friendly.